ZaheedaT/llm-rag-chatbot/README.md

 #### Graph Database benefits:

 Simple data representation, handles cpmlex relationships efficiently, flexible to changes, faster performance than relational dbs, they allow pattern matching queries for data with numerous complex relationships, graph databases offer simplicity and flexibility, making them easier to design and query than relational databases

+# Future updates:
+A memory feature will be added, to allow the Chatbot to recall past interactions that users have had with it.
+This will improve user experience and improve the Apps efficiency